Hejsil/zig-clap/README.md

 ### `usage`

-The `usage` prints a small abbreviated version of the help message.
+`usage` prints a small abbreviated version of the help message.
 It expects the `Id` to have a `value` method so it can provide that in the output.

 ```zig
 pub fn main() !void {